These ten cases of homicide (murder and manslaughter) in London in 2010 remain unsolved. Can you help? Call Crimestoppers anonymously on 0800 555 111.

 However on 13 November 2013, following a review of the case, the Metropolitan Police announced they had concluded their investigation and believed it was more likely to have been an accident.
 They also said there was no evidence his death was connected to his work.

-Ricardo Cunha, 23, was shot dead in a suspected case of mistaken identity on 11 September 2010.
-The Portuguese window cleaner had heard noises outside his flat in Pondfield House, Elder Road, West Norwood, while watching Match of the Day on TV with his girlfriend.
-He was shot when he put his head out the living room window to investigate at around 11.20pm.
-Ricardo was pronounced dead at the scene.
+Ricardo Cunha, 23, was shot dead in a suspected case of mistaken identity at around 11.20pm on 11 September 2010.
+The Portuguese window cleaner had been watching Match of the Day on TV with his girlfriend when he heard knocking on the front door his flat in Pondfield House, Elder Road, West Norwood.
+When he looked out the front bedroom window to investigate he was shot in the head.
+Ricardo was pronounced dead at the scene less than half an hour later.

-Police released a picture of a British-made Webley Mark Six revolver that they believe was the murder weapon.
-The gun was fired during an incident on 14 September 2010 in Picton House on the Clapham Park Estate in Brixton and was found the following day on the nearby Clapham Manor Estate.
+Detectives investigating the murder released a picture of a British-made Webley Mark Six revolver which may have been used in the killing.
+The gun was also fired during an incident on 14 September 2010 in Picton House on the Clapham Park Estate in Brixton and was found the following day on the nearby Clapham Manor Estate.
 It is thought to date from 1924 and may have been kept as a keepsake from the war before being stolen.

 Everything in my life is missing at the moment, because he was my future.
 Why would someone want to take his life?
 This person has got the wrong guy or the wrong girl.
 Whoever they intended to get at that night, they got totally the wrong person.”Ricardo’s girlfriend, Sapna